A central limit theorem for the two-sided descent statistic on Coxeter groups: Geometric interpretation of t

 where $l_S(\cdot)$ denotes the word length with respect to $S$.
 One consequence of this is that the gallery distance $d(\sigma_e,\sigma_w)$ equals the word length $l_S(w)$.
 Furthermore, in such a gallery, there must be $s\in S$ such that $w_{l-1}=ws$ or $w_{l-1}=sw$ and $l_S(w_{l-1})=l_S(w)-1$.
 Noting that $s\in \on{Des}(w^{-1})$ if and only if

-we find the following, second interpretation of $t$ in terms of $\Xi$: \begin{obs} For any $w\in W$, the number of facets of $\Xi$ which are adjacent to $\sigma_w$ and lie on a gallery of minimal length between $\sigma_e$ and $\sigma_w$ is given by $t(w)=\des(w)+\des(w^{-1})$. \end{obs} In this sense, the statistic $t$ counts the number of geodesics starting at facets in $\Xi$.
+we find the following, second interpretation of $t$ in terms of $\Xi$: \begin{observation} For any $w\in W$, the number of facets of $\Xi$ which are adjacent to $\sigma_w$ and lie on a gallery of minimal length between $\sigma_e$ and $\sigma_w$ is given by $t(w)=\des(w)+\des(w^{-1})$. \end{observation} In this sense, the statistic $t$ counts the number of geodesics starting at facets in $\Xi$.